wghglory/react-fundament/readme.md

 ---

 * chapter13: CSS separation from js, webpack scss-loader, webpack build css and scss together
 * chapter14: Use bootstrap 4.
+Native and react-addons-css-transition-group Animation.
 Use ES6 import instead of CommonJs require. **Webpack config separate dev and prod**